On the Universal Cuspy Behavior in Black Hole Shadows

 \subsubsection{The equal-area law}

-The equal-area law also follows from a purely geometric condition that is insensitive to the metric details.
+The equal-area law is geometric in form, but in the present context, it acts as a constraint on the self-intersecting shadow boundary generated by photon-orbit dynamics.
+Its metric independence is precisely what makes it a universal relation for cuspy shadows.
 Consider a shadow boundary that self-intersects at a point $(\alpha_i,\beta_i)$.
 The integral of $\dd\beta$ along the closed swallowtail must vanish.
 Along this loop, we always have

 with $\mathcal{F} = \dd\beta/\dd\alpha$.
 Integration by parts yields the equal-area condition

 It is worth noting that the slopes of the two branches differ at their intersection point $(\alpha_i,\beta_i)$.
 We denote these two slopes by $\mathcal{F}_1$ and $\mathcal{F}_2$, respectively.